peteroupc/peteroupc.github.io/bernapprox.md

 (where $\alpha_i$ are real numbers and $n(i)\ge 2$ is an integer), as long as $P$ preserves all polynomials of degree $r$ or less and $f$ has a Lipschitz-continuous $r$-th derivative.
 An example is the polynomials $T_q^{(0)}$ described in Costabile et al. (1996)[^35], citing Stoer and Bulirsch (1970)[^50].

 The following error bounds, which make use of Corollary B9A and the proof technique in Proposition B10, can be shown.
-In the following table, $\Lambda_r$ is the maximum of $f$'s $r$-th derivative's Lipschitz constant or greater, and each result is valid only for values of $n$ where all the numbers in the third column are integers greater than 1.
+In the following table, $\Lambda_r$ is the maximum of $f$'s $r$-th derivative's Lipschitz constant or greater, and each result applies only to values of $n$ where all the numbers in the third column are integers greater than 1.

 | Property of $f$ on the closed unit interval | $\alpha_0$, $\alpha_1$, ... | $n(0)$, $n(1)$, ... | Upper bound of error |
   --- | -- | -- | ----- |